-Lighting: They like bright and filtered indirect light, but can usually tolerate medium amounts of light.
+Lighting: Bright and filtered indirect light, but can usually tolerate medium amounts of light.
 Too much direct sun may lead to scorched leaves.

 Watering: Weekly.
 Allow to dry out about halfway down before watering again.

-Toxic to pets: Yes.
-Can cause mouth and digestive irritation.
+Toxicity: Can cause mouth and digestive irritation, upset stomach.